Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 If you find a WordPress.com website that you believe violates these Terms of Service, please [visit our dispute resolution & reporting page](http://en.support.wordpress.com/disputes/).

-We also have additional services and products designed to make the web a betterchange place like WordPress.com VIP, WooCommerce, Longreads, VaultPress, Akismet, and Jetpack.
+We also have additional services and products designed to make the web a better place like WordPress.com VIP, WooCommerce, Longreads, VaultPress, Akismet, and Jetpack.

 (We've made the below Terms of Service available under a